RitchieLabIGH/GECKO/Demo/README.md

 We advise a number of 1 million of kmers per file.

-You are now ready to execute the geénetic algorithm.
+You are now ready to execute the genetic algorithm.